A Unified Framework for Inference in Network Models with Degree Heterogeneity and Homophily: Asymptotic properties

-and $\|J\|=\max_{i,j}|J_{ij}|$ be the matrix maximum norm.
+and $\|J\|$ be a general matrix norm.
+Define the matrix maximum norm: $\|J\|_{\max}=\max_{i,j}|J_{ij}|$.
 We use the superscript ``*" to denote the true parameter under which the data are generated.
-When causing no confusion, we omit the super script ``*".
-We define
+When there is no ambiguity, we omit the super script ``*".
+Define